-Your appetite should return to normal within a few weeks.
-Your appetite will increase as your level of physical activity increases.
-If your appetite is poor, try smaller, more frequent meals.
-Ensure you drink fluids (minimum of 6 cups per day unless your doctor or dietician tells you otherwise).
-Try to eat high protein and high calorie foods.
-Soups, plain foods and light meals are easier to digest.
+Your appetite should return to normal within a few days.
+It will increase as your level of physical activity increases.
 If a poor appetite continues to be a problem, you should see your family doctor.

 Bowel Upset

 Constipation is common when you take pain medicine.
 Drink plenty of fluids (a minimum of 6 cups per day unless your doctor or dietitian tells you otherwise).
 If you have no other diet requirements or special needs, add bran, high fibre breads and cereals, berries, dried fruit or prune juice to your diet.